kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(1\) For the recreational pilot certificate, the course must include 15 hours of flight training on the areas of operations under part 141, appendix A, paragraph 4(c)(1) that include—

-\(i\) Two hours of flight training to an airport and at an airport that is located more than 25 nautical miles from the airport where the applicant normally trains, with three takeoffs and three landings, except as provided under §61.100 of this chapter; and
+\(i\) Two hours of flight training to an airport and at an airport that is located more than 25 nautical miles from the airport where the applicant normally trains, with three takeoffs and three landings, except as provided under [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.100   Pilots based on small islands.|§61.100]] of this chapter; and

 \(ii\) Three hours of flight training in an aircraft with the airplane category and single engine class within 2 calendar months before the date of the practical test.

 \(2\) For the private pilot certificate, the course must include 20 hours of flight training on the areas of operations under part 141, appendix B, paragraph 4(d)(1).
 A flight simulator and flight training device cannot be used to meet more than 4 hours of the training requirements, and the use of the flight training device is limited to 3 hours of the 4 hours permitted.
 The course must include—

-\(i\) Three hours of cross country training in a single engine airplane, except as provided under §61.111 of this chapter;
+\(i\) Three hours of cross country training in a single engine airplane, except as provided under [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.111   Cross-country flights: Pilots based on small islands.|§61.111]] of this chapter;

 \(ii\) Three hours of nighttime flight training in a single engine airplane that includes one cross country flight of more than 100 nautical miles total distance, and 10 takeoffs and 10 landings to a full stop (with each landing involving a flight in the traffic pattern) at an airport;